kyma-project/kyma/docs/kyma/docs/04-10-update.md

 Kyma consists of multiple components, installed as [Helm](https://github.com/helm/helm/tree/master/docs) releases.

 Update of an existing deployment can include:
-- changes in charts
+- Changes in charts
-- changes in overrides
+- Changes in overrides
-- adding new releases
+- Adding new releases

 The update procedure consists of three main steps:
 - Prepare the update
 - Update the Kyma Installer
 - Trigger the update process

-> **NOTE:** In case of dependency conflicts or major changes between components versions, some updates may not be possible.
+In case of dependency conflicts or major changes between components versions, some updates may not be possible.

-> **NOTE:** Currently Kyma doesn't support removing components as a part of the update process.
+> **CAUTION:** Currently Kyma doesn't support removing components as a part of the update process.

 ## Prepare the update